spk121/burro-engine/README.md

 burro-engine
 ============

 This is the README for the Project Burro Game Engine version 0.1.
-This is pre-alpha, and aiming for Nov 2014 release.
+This is currently pre-alpha code.
+I'm aiming for Nov 2014 release.
 The nickname for versoin 0.1 is "Common Markdown".

 This is a 2D game engine I started writing on a whim after reading about the internals of the Nintendo DS's 2D engine.
 I really liked the idea of the